parflow/parflow/README-SAMRAI.md

 Which specifies a split of the domain along the Y axis at Y=5.

-See the test script "samrai.tcl" for some examples on different processor topologies and using more than one intake_subgrid per processor.
+See the test script "samrai.tcl" for some examples on different processor topologies and using more than one subgrid per processor.

-If you are manually building the grid for a CLM run you need to specify intake_subgrid extents to include overlap for the active region ghost layer.
+If you are manually building the grid for a CLM run you need to specify subgrid extents to include overlap for the active region ghost layer.
 Basically you need to make sure that the IZ and NZ values are such that they cover the active domain for each processor plus the active domain in neighboring processors ghost layers (IX-2 to NX+4).
-The overland flow calculation needs to have the information about the top of the domain to correctly move water to/from neighboring subgrids and communication is done only along intake_subgrid boundaries so the intake_subgrid extents need to be high enough to communicate the information between neighbors.
+The overland flow calculation needs to have the information about the top of the domain to correctly move water to/from neighboring subgrids and communication is done only along subgrid boundaries so the subgrid extents need to be high enough to communicate the information between neighbors.